 Mobile communications networks have surged in developing countries and so has the availability of smartphones and tablets.
 These tools offer interesting new ways for collecting field data.
 Digital surveys replace pen and paper, text messages replace pamphlets and GPS replaces pins on a paper map.

-To guide us through the use of the new tools on offer, E4C has teamed with leaders in mobile technology for global development to present eight videos in our Mobile Data Collection Webinar Series.
+To guide us through the use of the new tools on offer, E4C has teamed with leaders in mobile technology for global development and other ICT4D to present eight videos in our Mobile Data Collection Webinar Series.
 Their recorded talks can be found below, in our Professional Development pages, and on our YouTube channel.

 Sponsored by the Development Impact Lab and E4C, the Mobile Data Collection Webinar Series offers software demos, how-to guides and product highlights that show the range of open source, free or low-cost tools at your disposal.